-There are currently twelve midwives actively working at Sages-Femmes Rouge Valley Midwives.
+There are currently nine midwives actively working at Sages-Femmes Rouge Valley Midwives.
 We have all met the educational and training requirements to become a Registered Midwife (RM) in Ontario, and we renew our registration with the College of Midwives of Ontario, our regulatory body, on an annual basis.
 We adhere to all standards and requirements set by this governing body.
 Many of us are also active members of our professional association, the Association of Ontario Midwives.
 We maintain up-to-date certification in Fetal Health Surveillance, Neonatal Resuscitation, Emergency Skills for Obstetrics, and Cardiopulmonary Resuscitation (CPR), and regularly attend continuing education workshops, hospital rounds, and peer review.
 Individual biographies are found below:

 Laura Keere, RM received her Honours BSc in Midwifery from McMaster University following her Infection Control Practitioner Designation and Honours Bachelor of Kinesiology.
 Her passion for women’s health, obstetrics, and pediatrics, coupled with her belief that childbirth is a natural, healthy process lead her to pursue a career in midwifery.
 Following graduation she began her midwifery career in the Halton Region and was thrilled to return home to Durham Region where she currently resides with her family.
 The exuberant feeling and honour of witnessing families grow is indescribable.
 She looks forward to sharing this incredible journey with you.